Ohio Association of Two-Year Colleges

 Martin Kich is conference

-member at your college for recognition at our annual Teaching Awards
+announced, at our annual Teaching Awards

-ceremony (held at the conference luncheon each year).
-Nominations
+ceremony (held at the conference luncheon).

 Please contact Awards chair

 Special congratulations to 2013 Teacher of the Year